rust-lang/book/second-edition/nostarch/chapter18.md

 ### `let` Statements

-`match` and `if let` are the places we've explicitly discussed using patterns earlier in the book, but they aren't the only places we've *used* patterns.
+`match` and `if let` are the places we’ve explicitly discussed using patterns earlier in the book, but they aren’t the only places we’ve *used* patterns.
 For example, consider this straightforward variable assignment with `let`:

 ```
 let x = 5;
 ```

-We've done this hundreds of times throughout this book.
+We’ve done this hundreds of times throughout this book.
 You may not have realized it, but you were using patterns!
 A `let` statement looks like this, more formally: